 I started out as an SWL as a kid using old Junker radios and wire antennas.
 I moved up to a Kenwood R-2000 receiver and what a radio it was!
 I was licensed in 1991 and lived in Grid Square FN-21, high in the mountains.
 With a 13B2, a 424 B and a 50-5S antenna stack on a 60-foot tower, I could work many many miles on VHF and UHF.
-I enjoy working the contests, both VHF and now HF.
+I enjoy working all the contests, both VHF and now HF.
 We have since moved into a small development and although there are no antenna restrictions, my “neighbors” would frown on any large towers and antennas.
-I now use a 20-foot tower with a Cushcraft 50-3S 3-element beam on 6, a Rutland RA8-2UWB beam on 2 meters and a K1FO FO-22 22 element beam on 70 cm.
-For HF work, I use a Hustler 6-BTV vertical or a Flagpole vertical with a brand new Kenwood TS-2000 rig.
+I now use a short 20-foot tower with a Cushcraft 50-3S 3-element beam on 6, a Rutland RA8-2UWB beam on 2 meters and a K1FO FO-22 22 element beam on 70 cm.
+For HF work, I use a Hustler 6-BTV vertical, an attic dipole or a Maldol HVU-8 vertical with an ICOM IC-9100 rig.
 For 160 meters, I have an end fed 70 foot wire, marginal, but it does get me on 160.
-In my woodworking shop, I use my old Kenwood TS-690 S with a Maldol HVU-8 vertical.
 I am now in Grid Square FN-11, somewhat more rare than the previous Grid Square.
 I earned the ARRL's VUCC award #960 on 6 meters and WAS Mixed on HF.
 At my old QTH, I was very active on the Oscar Satellites using AO-10, AO-13, AO-27 and even AO-40 on Mode "S" before the satellite died.
 I QSL 100% using US Mail, LOTW and E-QSL.cc.
 Hope to work you!
-73's Joe N3JNX
+73's Joe N3JNX.

 You must be logged in to file a report on this page